-- easily scored, with results provided in a format that may be easily shared with parents and students. - 3 (8) To the maximum extent possible, the superintendent shall 4 integrate knowledge and skill areas in development of the 5 assessments. - 6 (9) Assessments for goals three and four of RCW 28A.150.210 shall 7 be integrated in the essential academic learning requirements and 8 assessments for goals one and two. - 9 (10) The superintendent shall develop assessments that are 10 directly related to the essential academic learning requirements, and 11 are not biased toward persons with different learning styles, racial 12 or ethnic backgrounds, or on the basis of gender. - 13 (11) The superintendent shall consider methods to address the 14 unique needs of special education students when developing the 15 assessments under this section. - 16 (12) The superintendent shall consider methods to address the 17 unique needs of highly capable students when developing the 18 assessments under this section. - 19 (13) The superintendent shall post on the superintendent's web 20 site lists of resources and model assessments in social studies, the 21 arts, and health and fitness. - 22 (14) The superintendent shall integrate financial education 23 skills and content knowledge into the state learning standards 24 pursuant to RCW 28A.300.460(2)(d).
+1 easily scored, with results provided in a format that may be easily 2 shared with parents and students.

+- (8) To the maximum extent possible, the superintendent shall integrate knowledge and skill areas in development of the assessments. - (9) Assessments for goals three and four of RCW 28A.150.210 shall be integrated in the essential academic learning requirements and assessments for goals one and two. - The superintendent shall develop assessments that are directly related to the essential academic learning requirements, and are not biased toward persons with different learning styles, racial or ethnic backgrounds, or on the basis of gender. - (11) The superintendent shall review available and appropriate options for competency-based assessments that meet the essential academic learning requirements.
+In accordance with the review required by this subsection, the superintendent shall provide a report and recommendations to the education committees of the house of representatives and the senate by November 1, 2019. - (12) The superintendent shall consider methods to address the unique needs of special education students when developing the 21 assessments under this section. - (13) The superintendent shall consider methods to address the unique needs of highly capable students when developing the assessments under this section. - 25 (14) The superintendent shall post on the superintendent's web site lists of resources and model assessments in social studies, the 26 arts, and health and fitness.
+27 - (15) The superintendent shall integrate financial skills and content knowledge into the state learning standards pursuant to RCW 28A.300.460(2)(d). - (16) (a) The superintendent shall notify the state board of education in writing before initiating the development or revision of the essential academic learning requirements under subsections (1) and (2) of this section.
+The notification must be provided to the state board of education in advance for review at a regularly scheduled or special board meeting and must include the following information: - (i) The subject matter of the essential academic learning 38 39 requirements;